sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Deleting Users/Groups
 ++++++++++++++++++++

-In Fire Insights, users cannot be deleted, We can delete Groups.
-But users can be made inactive.
+In Fire Insights, users cannot be deleted.
+Users can be made inactive.
+Groups can be deleted.